pietrushnic/old_blog/source/_posts/2013-03-30-yet-another-quick-build-of-arm-unknown-linux-gnueabi.markdown

 export PATH="$HOME/ct-ng/bin:${PATH}"
 ```
 Add bash completion as it is advised in message at the end of compilation process.
 My `.bashrc`
-automatically sources `$HOME/.bash_completion` so ther is a place for local
+automatically sources `$HOME/.bash_completion` so there is a place for local
 code completion.
 ```
 cat ct-ng.comp >> $HOME/.bash_completion
 ```

 ### Build sample toolchain ###

-There is a long list of predefined samples toolchains which you can get.
+There is a long list of predefined samples toolchains which you can get build.
-If ct-ng bash completion was correctly added, than you can explore it by `<Tab>` or simply
+If `ct-ng` bash completion was correctly added, than you can explore it by `<Tab>` or simply
 `ct-ng list-samples`.
 Let's try to build `arm-unknown-linux-gnueabi`:
 ```
 mkdir -p $HOME/embedded/arm-unknown-linux-gnueabi